craigryan/tsnip-schematic-ng7/README.md

 # Angular Schematic for Spec Generation

-An Angular Schematic code generator that creates test snippets of code for existing Angular components and services.
+Angular Schematics is a workflow tool I'm using for implementing a code generator that creates test snippets of code for existing Angular components and services.

+Schematics are directly usable through the Angular CLI, once installed you can use the usual 'ng generate' command syntac to run the generators.

-This collection parses source files (.ts) within an existing Angular CLI project, analyses common patterns of use (HTTP code, rxjs logic etc) and generates suitable imports and specs 'describes' and 'it' methods.
+This collection of schematics parses source files (.ts) within an existing Angular CLI project, analyses common patterns of use (HTTP code, rxjs logic etc) and generates suitable imports and specs 'describes' and 'it' methods.

 ## To use

-See the DEV-NOTES.md for the steps to setup this project and copy into an existing CLI project to generate specs and imports.
+See the DEV-NOTES.md for the steps to setup this project and link into an existing CLI project to generate specs and imports using 'ng g'.

 ### Testing the generator itself